 Also, just a random note... *MILD SPOILER* Smiling with his fangs at the gang leader and then lifting up his shirt to show that his stab wound was healed was the most badass thing Fred has done so far lol.
 Well, not really, he's done other badass things, but this one was just so smooth and calculated.
 Way to go, Fred! *END SPOILER*

 Straight Outta Fangton by C. T. Phipps

 *I received an audio copy of this book from the author.
 This has not influenced my review.*

-But I did really like the sweet but banter-y familial relationship between Peter and his creator, some of the stuff about the vampires and how their society worked was interesting, and there was a mix of humor, intensity, action, and realism (including things like bigotry) that a lot of people will likely enjoy, especially anyone who's looking for a grittier vampire story.
+But I did really like the sweet but banter-y familial relationship between Peter and his creator, some of the stuff about the vampires and how their society worked was interesting, and there was a mix of humor, intensity, action, and realism (including things like bigotry) that a lot of people will enjoy, especially anyone who's looking for a less sexy vampire story.

 I listened to the audiobook for this, narrated by Cary Hite.
 He did a great job at bringing some of the characters to life, especially the main character.
 His tone matched the humorous, quippy feel of the book.
 Aside from the more emotional moments (especially if the character was screaming), female voices sounded good enough.
 Thoth's slight Caribbean accent sounded fine (though I'm not super familiar with Caribbean accents).
 My one issue was that sometimes the narrator sounded a tiny bit stiff or unnatural with strange pauses and cadence.
 It was a small enough issue that it was still a decent audiobook though.

 *I’ve read this book multiple times.
 This review was written after my 1st read, slightly updated after my 2nd read.*

 3 Stars (1st Read - 2018)